Gary Ware Legacy Award

 - This is your chance to really build a world based on justice and kindness.

 - It only takes 10 minutes to apply.
-Applications close on 30 September.
+Applications close on the 31st of October.

 A world based on kindness, justice and aroha.
 You can help make it happen.

 Amnesty International Aotearoa New Zealand is thrilled to invite you to apply for the Gary Ware Legacy Award for Human Rights.
 If you're a young New Zealander, you could receive up to $4000 to power your creative idea and be the change you want to see in the world.

 Are you passionate about human rights?
 Are you ready to stand with humanity?
 Then read on.